5 Civic Engagement Examples to Help Reinvigorate Collaboration and Communication in Your Neighborhood

 Accessibility might look different depending on individual preference, but informal "coffee breaks" or a "lunch and learn" are popular small group formats.
 Residents often feel much more comfortable asking questions or raising concerns outside of town meetings, and a coffee shop is a perfect environment for relaxed conversation.

 Google co-founders Sergey Brin and Larry Page host a company-wide Q&A for 30 minutes every Friday.
 Some c-suite types prefer an open door policy.
-This willingness to hear the concerns of their employees carries over well into the civic domain.
-Depending on the size of your
+This civic engagement examples shows a willingness to hear the concerns of residents and community members.

 Key Takeaway